drei01/pricewell-docs/site/content/integrations/bubble.md

 You can also pre-apply coupon codes here by passing in the coupon code as a parameter.

-## Sync subscription date from Stripe to Bubble
+## Sync subscription data from Stripe to Bubble

 In your Bubble App go to Data -> Data types -> User